davidli3100/FraserConnect/README.md

 <!-- [![PinBoard Screen Shot][product-screenshot]](https://example.com) -->

 This project is still under development.
 This will be replaced with a proper introduction after we release the app publicly.
+As of Jan 2020, the relase of Pinboard is on hold due to circumstances out of our control.

 ### Built With